Partner Graduate Schools

 Dr. Hiromi Sugiyama, visiting professor

 Radiation effects on mortality and cancer incidence among individuals exposed to atomic bomb radiation.
-(Life Span Study, Individuals exposed in utero), Cancer epidemiology, Population-based cancer registry
+(Life Span Study, individuals exposed in utero), cancer epidemiology, population-based cancer registry